patcg-individual-drafts/ipa/details/encryption.md

 Note that any architectural decisions might be distinct from business arrangements.
 A single point of contact might be desirable for things like simplifying billing interactions.
-This could be provided with either model.
+The query creation process should provide report collectors with a single interface for creating queries.
+This can also provide a single interface for retrieving results.

-### Interleaving
+### Interleaving Challenges

 Fully sequential delivery is likely to produce some difficulties for helper processing, because no multi-party computation can occur until all helper parties have their shares.
 A sequential upload delays processing until more than two thirds of the records are uploaded.
-For a large dataset, that is undesirable.
+For a large dataset, that is undesirable, especially when large amounts of input needs to be retained at the first help until other helpers start to receive data.

 The question then becomes how to best interleave records.
 Interleaving at the transport layer, by submitting requests as separate flows, provides strong